About the Test

-In infants and children, LH levels rise shortly after birth and then fall to very low levels (by 6 months in boys and 1-2 years in girls).
-At about 6-8 years, levels again rise before the beginning of puberty and the development of secondary sexual characteristics.
+In infants and children, LH levels rise shortly after birth and then fall to very low levels (by six months in boys and one to two years in girls).
+At about six to eight years, levels again rise before the beginning of puberty and the development of secondary sexual characteristics.

 In adults, LH (and FSH) tests may be ordered when: